TYPO3-Solr/ext-solrfluid/Documentation/Misc/BLOGPOST.md

 Since there where several approaches already started in the community, we started to watch out if we could join the forces to bring the solr extension with fluid to the next level.
 Together with Frans Saris (beech.it) we started to bring the parts together that he has started back then.

-We also had a very productive codesprint in Venlo at the beginning of may where we though about concepts and did a lot of the implementation.
+We also had a very productive codesprint in Venlo at the beginning of may.
+At that time we though about concepts and did a lot of the implementation.

 @@@TODO: Add pictures from codesprint@@@